-Due to assumption of low Reynold's number regime, the hydrodynamics of the system is governed by the Stokes equations, which are the simplified Navier-Stokes equations \cite{hatton2011geometric}.
+Due to the assumption of low Reynold's number regime, the hydrodynamics of the system is governed by Stokes equations, which are the simplified Navier-Stokes equations \cite{hatton2011geometric}.
 For a slender body at low Reynold's number, Cox theory gives a linear dependence of forces on velocities, see \cite{cox1970motion} .
-This implies that for a slender link of length $l$, radius $a$, fluid viscosity $\mu$ at speed $u$ the forces acting are given by
+This implies that for a slender link of length $l$, radius $a$, fluid viscosity $\mu$ at speeds $u_long$ and $u_lat$ in longitudinal and lateral directions, respectively, the forces acting are given by

 where $k_T$ is the differential viscous drag constant corresponding to translational motion.
 We model each of the three links of the swimmer as slender members leading to the form of fluid forces' according to Cox theory.
-We regard the flows around each link as independent of the other links' motions according to resistive force theory \cite{tam2007optimal}.
+We regard the flows around each link as independent of the other links' motions according to resistive force theory \cite{tam2007optimal}, thus eliminating the hydrodynamic coupling between the links.
 We denote by $\xi_{i,x}$ the translational velocity along the longitudinal axis, and by $\xi_{i,y}$, $\xi_{i,z}$ the translational velocities along the 2 lateral axes of the i'th link.
 Similarly, $\xi_{i,\omega_x}, \xi_{i,\omega_y}$ and $\xi_{i,\omega_z}$ denote angular velocities about the respective 3 body axes of the i'th link.
-Thus, the total forces and moments acting on the i'th link of length $2L$, in its own frame take the following form
+The total forces and moments acting on the i'th link of length $2L$, in its own frame take the following form

 The moments about the center of the link due to rotation about an axis transverse to link is found by taking the lateral drag forces as linearly varying along the link according to its angular velocity.